Please click the course title below to scroll to the course description:

 This course, as an extension of the Health, Safety and Nutrition course in the ECE Basic Program, will provide you with the knowledge and skills for planning, implementing and evaluating health practices for infants, toddlers, preschoolers, and children who need extra support in integrated and infant/toddler settings.
 Emphasis will be placed on creating policies and practices that promote positive habits and attitudes towards health, safety and nutrition and ensure the health and well-being of children.

 This course examines the role of an administrator in an Early Childhood Program.
-This will include effective staff supervision, models and techniques for evaluation and motivating staff, the budgeting process, advertising and marketing strategies.
+This will include effective staff supervision, models and techniques for evaluating and motivating staff, the budgeting process, advertising and marketing strategies.
 You will learn about funding that is available from all levels of government as well as service organizations in the private sector.

 This course examines the challenges and characteristics of providing quality programs for infants and toddlers.
 It explores programming techniques which respond to individual and group needs of children up to 36 months of age.
 The focus of this course is on developing an awareness of the critical importance of care and interaction in the lives of infants and toddlers.